Holy Jesus Hospital

-Augustinian Friary (1291–1539)
+Augustinian Priory (1291–1539)

 In the 13th century, Newcastle upon Tyne had a population of around 4,000; and it was difficult for the four parish churches to care for the needs of such a large population.
 The priests were expected to be educators, doctors and counsellors, as well as meeting the spiritual needs of their parishioners.
-Therefore, in 1291 land was donated by William Baron of Wark on Tweed to found an Augustinian friary on the land on which the museum now stands.
+Therefore, in 1291 land was donated by William Baron of Wark on Tweed to found an Augustinian priory on the land on which the museum now stands.

 The Augustinian Friars were originally an order of hermits in northern Italy who Pope Alexander IV first congregated into a single body in 1256.
 The Order spread to France and then to England after being invited by Richard de Clare, 6th Earl of Hertford, to found Clare Priory in Suffolk, by the River Stour.
 On 3 September 1249, de Clare was able to obtain a writ of protection for the friars from the King.
 The brethren were clothed in black and observed the rule of St Augustine of Hippo.
 Augustianian friars had been in England since 1250 and they helped by preaching and healing in the community.

-The friary was also used as a lodgings house because it was on one of the main roads to the north.
+The priory was also used as a lodgings house because it was on one of the main roads to the north.
 On the day that King Edward I passed through Newcastle in December 1299 the brethren each received three shillings and four pence (3s.
 4d).
 In 1306, the King also granted the monastery additional lands to enlarge the burial ground.
 Richard II directed the bailiffs of the city to issue a proclamation against dumping waste near the site.
 Apparently some local people threw "excrements, filth, and garbage, in a certain way that led near to the house of the Austin Friars, to their great annoyance and peril."

 It is possible that the site was used by English kings before its later use as a temporary seat for the Council of the North after the Dissolution of the Monasteries.
 Henry Bourne, an 18th-century historian of Newcastle upon Tyne wrote of the site: "the Kings of England since the Conquest, kept house in it, whence they came with an Army Royal against Scotland, and since the Suppression of the Monasteries, made a Magazine and Store-house for the North Parts."

-Bourne also suggests that the use of the site as a religious centre might predate the friary.
+Bourne also suggests that the use of the site as a religious centre might predate the Augustinian priory.
 He wrote, "the same authority tells us also, that there was an ancient Religious House founded by the Kings of Northumberland and that several of them were buried here; but it cannot be true that they built any Thing for the St Austin Fryers, for they came not into England 'till long after the Conquest, in the year 1252."